KelpFramework/kelp/README.md

 #### For developers

-A detailed wiki and documentation is following soon.
+Check out the [KelpWiki](https://github.com/PXAV/kelp/wiki), where you can find tutorials about the different features of Kelp.
+It is not 100% complete but constantly updated.
+Furthermore most of the classes and methods have JavaDocs, so check them out.
+A separate JavaDoc page is following soon.